-An evaluation by the voice faculty to determine acceptability for admission to junior level courses will take place during the third semester jury.
+An evaluation by the vocal performance faculty to determine acceptability for admission to junior level courses will take place during the third semester jury.

 Students must complete 240 crew hours of production work in order graduate.